Vizzuality/marxan-cloud/docs/features/role-based-access-control/high-level-design.md

 ## Roles

-Platform administrators should be identified in a database table dedicated for the purpose.
-Adding users to the admins DB table should only be done by other admin users.
+**Platform admins** should be stored and identified separately from the remaining platform roles.

 The remaining roles supported by the platform (`Owner`, `Contributor` and `Viewer`) will be stored in the `roles` database in the `marxan-api` database.
 These roles should cover the roles defined in the project requirements: